StoryAWeek

 Well, aren’t you nice?

-The story prompts will arrive in your inbox on Wednesdays, meaning you can start writing straight away, or noodle over the possibilities for a few days if you’re a weekend writer.
+The story prompts will arrive in your inbox the day you subscribe, and weekly after that, meaning you can start writing straight away, or noodle over the possibilities for a few days before the next lesson arrives.

 You can see a sample (Issue 1) here.